aminnairi/arachnide/README.md

 - Build web application in JavaScript without directly manipulating the DOM yourself
 - Handle and share state between elements without using an external Library
-- Easily add routing without having to install an external dependency
+- Easily add routing without having to install anything more
-- Lots of helpers html, css and events
+- Lots of helpers for adding html, css and events to your Web applications
 - Functional style to keep things simple and expressive

 ## Installation